 A properly equipped Highlander Hybrid can tow up to 3,500 pounds, or 1,500 fewer than the conventional Highlander V6.

 The 2014 Toyota Highlander Hybrid comes standard with stability control, antilock disc brakes, front-seat side airbags, a driver knee airbag, a front passenger seat-cushion airbag and full-length side curtain airbags.

-A blind-spot monitoring system with rear cross-traffic alerts is also standard, while the optional Driver Technology package adds a frontal collision mitigation system with automatic braking, lane-departure warnings and Toyota's Safety Connect telematics (emergency assistance, stolen vehicle location and automatic collision notification).
+A blind-spot monitoring system with rear cross-traffic alert is also standard, while the optional Driver Technology package adds a frontal collision mitigation system with automatic braking, lane-departure warning and Toyota's Safety Connect telematics (emergency assistance, stolen vehicle location and automatic collision notification).